hanicinecm/pygmol/docs/doc_plasma_parameters.rst

       ..
     TypeError: Can't instantiate abstract class PlasmaParametersFromDict with abstract methods length

-or inconsistent with the passed chemistry:
+or inconsistent with the chemistry:

 .. code-block:: pycon